 What makes these platforms stand out is their ability to adapt to each individual.
-They learn how a person studies, track progress, and tailor content accordingly.
+They learn how a person studies, tracks progress and tailors content accordingly.
 This creates a more intuitive and effective experience that keeps learners engaged and motivated.

 For businesses, creating an AI-based e-learning platform brings strong potential.
 It allows for revenue through subscriptions, course sales, and corporate training while also building brand credibility and global reach.